Scientific Name

 Description

 Bergeranthus multiceps is a small succulent that forms a tightly packed clump of suberect, tapering leaves.
-It grows up to 3.2 inches (8 cm) tall, developing a single fleshy rootstock that expands as it ages.
-The rootstock grows up to 1.6 inches (4 cm) in diameter.
+It can grow up to 3.2 inches (8 cm) tall and develop a single fleshy rootstock that expands with age.
+The rootstock can reach a diameter of 1.6 inches (4 cm).
 The leaves are fleshy, green, and triangular in cross-section.

 Origin

 Bergeranthus multiceps is native to South Africa.
-It occurs between Uitenhage (officially renamed Kariega) and East London and northwards to Cradock in Eastern Cape, growing on sandstone outcrops.
+It occurs between Uitenhage (officially renamed Kariega) and East London, and northward to Cradock in the Eastern Cape, growing on sandstone outcrops.

 How to Grow and Care for Bergeranthus multiceps

 Light: This succulent needs bright light but does not like too much direct sun.
-A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your B. multiceps indoors.
+A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight early in the day and partial shade in the afternoon is the perfect spot to grow your B. multiceps indoors.

 Soil: B. multiceps thrives best in porous soil mixes that allow water to drain away quickly.
-Use a commercial potting mix specially designed for growing succulents, or make your own.
+You can use a commercial potting mix specially designed for succulents or make your own.

-Temperature: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it does not have good resistance to extreme cold weather.
+Temperature: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it has poor resistance to extreme cold.
 B. multiceps can withstand temperatures as low as 20 °F (-6.7 °C).
 USDA Plant Hardiness Zones 9a to 11b, 20 to 50 °F (-6.7 to 10 °C).

 Repotting: B. multiceps will stay happy in the same pot for several decades.
-The common reason for repotting is to divide or to give the plant a larger growing space.
+The common reasons for repotting are to divide the plant or to give it a larger growing space.
 The best time to repot this plant is at the beginning of the active growth period, but the repotting can be done almost any time while the plant is actively growing.

 Learn more at How to Grow and Care for Mesembs.